Alex Noren takes 1-shot lead at Torrey Pines

 Now he has a chance to make his mark in America.

 Noren surged on the closing stretch as so many challengers crumbled Saturday in the Farmers Insurance Open.
-He bounced back from a double-bogey with three birdies over the final six holes for a 3-under 69 and a 1-shot lead going into the final round at Torrey Pines.
+He bounced back from a double bogey with three birdies over the final six holes for a 3-under 69 and a one-shot lead going into the final round at Torrey Pines.

 "To win would be very, very big for my confidence, I think," Noren said.
 "And playing around these courses ... we're going to have the U.S. Open here in a few years, so it would be massive."

-Even as Noren took his first 54-hole lead in his first PGA Tour event as a member, it was easy to overlook the 35-year-old Swede.
+But even as he took his first 54-hole lead in his first PGA Tour event as a member, it was easy to overlook the 35-year-old Swede.

+For starters, Tiger Woods takes up almost all the attention.
+Woods was at his scrambling best in the third round, and he had to be.
+He hit only three fairways, only had a birdie putt on nine holes and still managed a 70.
+Woods was eight shots behind.

+Beyond golf's top attraction was the long list of players chasing Noren.

-It still includes Jon Rahm, who hit into the water front the green on the par-5 closing hole and took double-bogey for a 75.
-He was still just four shots back -- Rahm was three behind when he won last year -- and still in range of a victory that would give the 23-year-old Spaniard the No. 1 ranking.
+And it still includes Jon Rahm, who hit into the water front the green on the par-5 closing hole and took double bogey for a 75.
+He was still just four shots back — Rahm was three behind when he won last year — and still in range of a victory that would give the 23-year-old Spaniard the No. 1 ranking.

-Palmer began the third round with a 1-shot lead and had two bad stretches.
-He made consecutive bogeys late on the front nine, and after stretching his lead to two shots with his eagle, he made two bogeys over the next three holes.
+Palmer began the third round with a one-shot lead and had two bad stretches.
+He made consecutive bogeys late on the front nine, and then after stretching his lead to two shots with his eagle, he made two bogeys over the next three holes.

 Even so, he'll be in the final group Sunday going for his first victory in eight years.
 He is in a good place, on the leaderboard and at home, with his wife getting clean scans in her battle with breast cancer and Palmer taking off the fall to get bone spurs removed from his shoulder.